lovoo/careers/README.md

 ![LOVOO team](images/pool.jpg)

-See our [careers page](https://inside.lovoo.com/en/jobs/) for open positions and more info.
+See our [careers page](https://about.lovoo.com/en/company/karriere/#start-working-at-lovoo)for open positions and more info.